10 Top Alternative Data Providers & Companies (2024)

 Exploding Topics is a unique source of alternative data.

 Specifically, our tool identifies topics that are rapidly trending online from sources like Google search, TikTok, online communities and more.

-- Identify super early trends across dozens of categories — for example, marketing, eco, fitness, health, food, lifestyle, design, crypto, technology, SaaS, startups, etc.
+- Identify super early trends across dozens of categories — for example, marketing, pets, fitness, health, food, lifestyle, design, crypto, technology, SaaS, startups, etc.

 - Access detailed trend analyses and look at data like search volume and growth rates to understand more about the background of each trend and forecast future interest.

-- Save trends to a private trend tracking dashboard and set email alerts for trend updates so you’re instantly notified when there are significant changes to trend search volumes.
+- Save trends to a trend tracking dashboard and set email alerts for trend updates so you’re instantly notified when there are significant changes to any trend that you're tracking.